alpheios-project/embed-lib/docs/skinning.md

-# Apply skinning to the Alpheios Tools

-All branding could be changed using various variables.
-You should define your values of variables and apply them to the `:root` tag.
+# Branding Instructions

+The basic styles of the Alpheios user interface components can be branded by adding a CSS stylesheet which redefines the Alpheios CSS variables on the `:root` pseudo-class selector.

-For example this way:
+For example:

 ```
 :root {
     --alpheios-toolbar-bg-color: #008484;